NebzHB/dependance.lib/pyenv.md

 - dependance.lib is the one created by @Nebz (see README)
 - pyenv.lib is the extension to manage python venv

-`launchInstall` is self-explanatory, it laucnhs the installation process!
+`launchInstall` is self-explanatory, it launches the installation process!
 If you have followed pre-requisites, it will install dependencies defined in `requirements.txt`.

 ### Optionals parameters